 Two Different Techniques Of Making Chinese Scallion (Spring Onion) Pancakes

 Method 1 (Pictures Below & Recipe Shared is this version) - The original method for making the Chinese Scallion Pancakes is to knead the dough and divide it into 4 portions.
 You roll each portion out, brush it with oil and scatter spring onions over the brushed oil.
 You roll this into a cigar shape and then coil the rolled log.
 You flatten the coil and roll it into the final 6 to 7 inch round pancake.
 I make the pancakes using this method all the time because I find that this is easier to make and creates flakier pancakes.

 Method 2 - This involves adding the spring onions to the dough right at the beginning.
 SO basically you knead the dough with the spring onion in it.
 You divide the dough into 4 portions.
 You then roll the dough portion out thinly (spring onion and all), brush it with oil, roll into cigar shape and then coil.
 You flatten the coil and roll it into the final 6 to 7 inch round pancake.
 This method of working the spring onions into the dough right at the beginning gives a more even distribution of spring onions but the dough is sticky and messy to work with and the final pancakes are a bit stodgy.

-Important Things To Remember When Making Vegan Chinese Scallion Pancakes
+Tips For Making Vegan Chinese Scallion Pancakes